dimagi/commcare-hq/DEV_SETUP.md

 Enter `localsettings.py` and do the following:
 - Find the `LOG_FILE` and `DJANGO_LOG_FILE` entries.
 Ensure that the directories for both exist and are writeable.
 If they do not exist, create them.
-- Find the `LOCAL_APPS` section and un-comment the line that starts with `'kombu.transport.django'`
 - You may also want to add the line `from dev_settings import *` at the top of the file, which includes some useful default settings.

 Create the shared directory.
 If you have not modified `SHARED_DRIVE_ROOT`, then run: